 When it comes to evaluating the quality of an eternity ring, you should consider three important aspects: the diamonds, the setting and the precious metal used.

 Since the diamonds in an eternity band are usually too small, they are usually not certified because the expense of the grading is not worthwhile.
 For example, if you were to certify 20 diamonds in an eternity band, the certification would cost nearly $1,000 alone.
-This would greatly affect the cost of the ring and make it more expensive for customers.
+It would greatly affect the cost of the ring and make it more expensive for customers.

 With no diamond certification, it is important to review the quality of diamonds and ensure they are of a high standard.
 When reviewing diamonds yourself, make sure the stones have a good amount of brilliance.
 They should also be eye clean, meaning they should not have noticeable inclusions.
 To evaluate the colour, ensure the diamonds appear white in relation to the setting.
 Besides, check if the colour of the diamonds is consistent throughout the band.

 Eternity bands are commonly available in a prong, channel, bezel, pavé, bar and flush settings.
 In case you are planning to pair the band with your engagement or wedding ring, try to match its setting style as closely as possible to your existing rings.

 It is important to understand that much of what you are paying for in an eternity ring is the jeweller’s craftmanship and the setting style.
-That is why these two factors have a great effect on the beauty and the quality of the ring.
+That is why these two factors have a great effect on the beauty and quality of the ring.

 Like for other jewellery types, there is no “best” metal for eternity rings.
 The type and colour of metal, typically yellow gold, rose gold, white gold or platinum, is based primarily on your personal preferences.